Q. Can I write my own will or should I hire an attorney?

 Q. Can plans for the care of a special needs person be included in my will so they will still qualify for their government programs?

 A. Yes, if it is prepared properly.
 This is a complex area of the law and your Will must be precise.
-If done properly, a Special Needs Trust can be created to care for a special needs person while keeping them entitled to government aid.
-This is certainly an area where an attorney at Steidl and Steinberg can offer valuable assistance in order to make sure your special needs loved one is properly cared for when I die.
+If done properly, a Special Needs Trust can be created to care for a person with special needs while keeping them entitled to government aid.
+This is certainly an area where an attorney at Steidl and Steinberg can offer valuable assistance in order to make sure your loved one with special needs is properly cared for when you die.

 Q. What happens to my debt?